vcaf/Smart-Farm/README.md

 Further, this project was conducted with three other students, where each student worked on a sensor.
 The sensor I worked on was the air sensor where the focus is in this read me file.

+##### Disclaimer
+The air module page has no data of the sensor due to the reason that the sensor is not functioning anymore.

 #### Login Page
 ![login](https://user-images.githubusercontent.com/78371221/216365009-e8b6f490-2c20-47fc-b655-6dc81801197e.gif)